marcogdepinto/emotion-classification-from-audio-files/README.md

   ![Link to classification report](https://github.com/marcogdepinto/Emotion-Classification-Ravdess/blob/master/Classification%20Report.JPG)

 - **Neural Network**
-  Obtained 61% accuracy on the training set and 48% on the test set
+Obtained 72% accuracy on the training set and 62% on the test set (we started with 61% on the training set and 48% on the test set in the first attempt)

 ![Link to loss plot](https://github.com/marcogdepinto/Emotion-Classification-Ravdess/blob/master/loss.png)